 At Rawlins Paints, we recognise the importance of selecting the right kind of metal paint to make sure you get the finish you need on both exterior and interior surfaces.
-The nature of the environment and material will dictate the type of metal topcoat or enamel paint you’re looking for and we’re confident that our wide range of paint for metal will cover everything for your project, no matter how large or small.
+The nature of the environment and material will dictate the type of metal topcoat, aluminium paint, chlorinated rubber or enamel paint you’re looking for, and we’re confident that our wide range of metal topcoat finishes will cover everything for your project, no matter how large or small.

 Different substrates provide all sorts of challenges for metal primer paint and metal topcoats, including rust, flaking, surface bubbling and the possibility of a poor finish.
 Important considerations are: how flexible is the application?
 Is it easy to use?
 What kind of finish does the metal topcoat give?
-How decorative is the end result?
+How decorative is the result?

 Many of our topcoats are certified by bodies such as the Highways Agency, Network Rail and various hygiene standards, giving you added confidence in the products.